4.1. Principles of Green Chemistry

 The Green chemistry approach, in contrast with traditional practice, targets risk reduction through reduction of hazard.
 This is a safer approach because, if hazard is eliminated in the first place, there is no way risk can increase through any unpredicted spontaneous exposure increase anywhere downstream (Anastas and Warner, 1998).

 We do not need to go too far to find an example.
-Let us look, for instance, at the recent chemical accident in Warsaw (Indiana).
+Let us look, for instance, at the relatively recent chemical accident in Warsaw (Indiana).
 The Warsaw Chemical Co. plant produces car washing products and stores a number of hazardous chemicals on site.
 While the plant poses a potential environmental risk, that risk is mitigated by limiting the exposure: chemicals are contained in tanks, which are monitored; second containment is in place; operating equipment is regularly checked by qualified technicians; special personnel is trained to deal with leaks.
 The facility is also required to have a risk-management plan.
 The product the company makes is designed to contain only small amounts of hazardous components, which are dissipated in use.
 All these measures make sure any contact of the dangerous chemical with the environment or humans occurs in a small-scale, controlled manner.

 This, however, does not eliminate risk itself - it is strictly controlled, but it is still there.